 If My Car Was Hit by a Police Car During a Criminal Pursuit, Can I File an Injury Claim?

-Posted on behalf of Lynch Law Firm on Oct 19, 2020 in Car Accidents News
+Posted on behalf of Lynch Law Firm on October 19, 2020 in Car Accident News.
+Updated on February 24, 2022

 U.S. law enforcement agencies engage in tens of thousands of vehicle pursuits each year – a Department of Justice study found state and local law enforcement did 68,000 pursuits in 2012 alone.
 These are incredibly dangerous – between 1996 and 2015, an average of 355 people per year were killed in pursuit-related crashes.